-A dual diagnosis, also known as co-occurring disorders, describes a person who has a mental illness and co-existing substance abuse problem.
+A dual diagnosis, also known as co-occurring disorders, describes a person who has a mental illness and co-occurring substance abuse problem.

 Those who suffer from both a drug or alcohol addiction as well as a mental health disorder face unique challenges in their quest for sobriety.
-Unlike those who only deal with addiction, dually diagnosed individuals have to remain abstinent from drugs and alcohol while also treating their mental condition with the help of a professional.
+Unlike those who only deal with addiction, individuals with dual diagnosis disorders have to remain abstinent from drugs and alcohol while also treating their mental health conditions with the help of a professional.
 This can be difficult to achieve, but it is not impossible.

-There are many support groups and resources available for dually diagnosed individuals, and with the right treatment plan, recovery is possible.
+There are many support groups and resources available for dually diagnosed individuals, and with the right dual diagnosis treatment programs, long-term recovery is possible.
 If you or someone you know is facing this challenge, know that help is available and sobriety is possible.

 AToN Center, in San Diego, is ready to step in and help treat co-occurring disorders.
-Our combination of holistic healing practices and evidence-based therapies treat both mental illness and substance use disorder so that all our patients start their healing off right.
+Our combination of holistic healing practices and evidence-based therapies treat both mental illness and substance use disorder so that all our patients start their healing off on the right path.

 HOW DUAL DIAGNOSIS AFFECTS MENTAL HEALTH

 Mental illness is a complex and often misunderstood condition.
-Many people who suffer from mental illness do not know that they have a problem.
+Many people who suffer from mental health conditions do not know that they have a problem.
 They have become so accustomed to living with their condition, that they may be in denial that it even exists.
-Others have been diagnosed by a mental health professional.
+Others may be diagnosed by a mental health professional.